Why Use A Third Party

 It is your interpretation of your Google Analytics and Shopify analytics data that provides the insights that make CRO effective.

 While the basic Shopify plan is an affordable $29 per month, the real costs of launching a store is related to the time and effort it takes to make your Shopify the best it can be, – profitable when you start paying for advertising, this is only achievable through building trust on site through personalization.

 Shopify Analytics Options

 The first clear option is to stick with the Shopify reports and upgrade to access better comprehensive reports, however this is not the best option for everyone.
 Shopify does offer an alternative, – the installation of the free to use Google Analytics, but this option is far from ideal because it requires that you do your own data interpretation.

-The downside to using GA is that the data within your Shopify database is unavailable to GA, therefore it is of limited use in generating the reports of any real value.
-Whether you choose to use the supplied Shopify reports or not, you should install GA, even if you choose not to use it now, you might want to in the future.
+The downside to using GA is that the data within your Shopify database is unavailable to GA directly, therefore it is of limited use in generating the reports of any real value.

 What is a Shopify Analytics App?

 Luckily you don’t need to rely on your own GA skills, or pay for Shopify Plus because 3rd party Shopify apps supply a best of both worlds scenario, sitting between your Shopify store and GA, providing reports and insights that are easy to understand, – even for a new starter.
 All you have to do is install the app and follow the simple step by step installation and setup guide to adding your GA code to the 3rd party app.

 It is also great for users with lots of Shopify stores and don’t want to upgrade to Shopify Plus just for better analytics on each one.
 In the case of Conversific, one great price, one account for all your Shopify stores.